8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 It has a neutral smell – the lack of flavors and scents means it is unlikely to cause you any allergic reaction.
 At the same time, it doesn’t leave any rubbery smells that can be off-putting.

 Interested in learning more?
-Read our in-depth review here.
+Read my in-depth review here.

 Budget Pick